cbeck88/conf-rs/README.md

    The builder uses `std::env::vars_os` and `std::env::args_os` as env and args sources by default, but these can be overrided if desired.
    The `config_path` string parameter is used in error messages.

-Intuitively what happens is, `conf` attempts to initialize your struct, mapping the yaml data onto it, similar to `serde::Deserialize`.
+Intuitively what happens is, `conf` attempts to initialize your struct, mapping the yaml data onto it, similar to [`serde::Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html).

-However, for any fields in your `Conf` struct, if there are multiple value sources, the priority is `args > env > serde > defaults`.
+However, `conf` doesn't implement [`serde::Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html) on your structure -- instead it implements [`serde::DeserializeSeed`](https://docs.rs/serde/latest/serde/de/trait.DeserializeSeed.html), where the seed is an internal structure that contains the parsed args and env.
+When you call parse, it will gather args and env to create the seed, and invoke it, together with the doc content.
+This walks your struct in a manner very similar to `serde_derive`, but for each field in your `Conf` struct, if there are multiple value sources, the priority is `args > env > serde > defaults`.
 So values from the `serde::Deserializer` can be shadowed, and also holes in the `serde` data can be filled from defaults and so on.

-Any `value_parser` is run only after the available value sources and their priorities have been resolved.
+Any `value_parser` is run only if necessary after the available value sources and their priorities have been resolved, so errors from parsing shadowed values don't happen.
+The struct is only actually instantiated once, and integrity checks only run once.

+##### Caveats

-`conf` will work best if you use a "self-describing" format, which has a type like `serde_yaml::Value` or `serde_json::Value` which can hold any valid yaml or json, and you deserialize into that first.
+This will work best if your config files use a "self-describing" format, which has a type like `serde_yaml::Value` or `serde_json::Value` which can hold any valid yaml or json, and you deserialize into that first.
 In particular, it's not recommended to do the following, even if it would avoid some copies:

 ```rust